 Created in 2014, 18F is a design and technology consultancy within the federal government.
 18F brings people from a range of backgrounds, technical expertise, and design practice into government and partners with federal and state agencies to improve the way government designs, buys, and builds technology to improve the user experience of government.

 I joined 18F as a strategist in February 2016.
-My four-year term expires February 2020.
+My four-year term expired February 2020.

 Looking back on almost four years at 18F (Written 2019)